nicocalu/misc/README.md

 - iso.py : Tool to calculate ISO hole/axe tolerances.
 - FibonnaciSphere.py : Code that generates evenly spaced points on a sphere.
 - nthrootsinv.py : Script that creates the image of [this](https://en.wikipedia.org/wiki/Littlewood_polynomial?oldformat=true) wiki article but prettier.
+- TDpdf... .py : Script to create python code from a PDF document containing function docstrings, using OpenAIs API.